Michigan Labor Laws Guide

 Michigan’s Employee Fair Scheduling Act requires that employers post non-fixed schedules at least 14 days before the beginning of the workweek.

-This schedule cannot be changed unless employees are notified at least 96 hours before the start of the workweek.
+This schedule can’t be changed unless employees are notified at least 96 hours before the start of the workweek.

-If the schedule does change without a 96-hour notice, the employees are entitled to overtime pay for the duration of their first shift on the changed schedule.
+If the schedule changes without 96 hours’ notice, employees are entitled to overtime pay for the duration of their first shift on the changed schedule.

-One more addition — if a permanent change has been made to a pre-established schedule, employees are entitled to overtime pay for the first two shifts of the new schedule.
+One more addition — if a permanent change has been made to a pre-established schedule, employees are entitled to overtime pay for the first 2 shifts of the new schedule.

 Record-keeping laws